Pseudagrion

 with over 140 species.
 Its range includes most of Africa, much of Asia, and Australia.
 Africa holds most of the diversity with almost 100 species.
 It has occupied most of the freshwater habitats in its range, and dominates damselfly communities in habitats as different as desert pools, equatorial rainforests and montane streams.

 On the African continent, the genus comprises two distinct groups: The "A-group" has about 45 species - they are predominantly highland species and males lack spines on S10; The "B-group" has about 25 species - mainly from lowlands and males have spines on S10.
 A third Afrotropical group comprises 31 species from the forest streams of Madagascar and the Comores.

+Etymology

+The genus name Pseudagrion is derived from the Greek ψευδής (pseudēs, "false" or "not true"), combined with Agrion, a genus name derived from the Greek ἄγριος (agrios, "wild").
+Agrion was the name given in 1775 by Johan Christian Fabricius for all damselflies.

 Species

 The genus Pseudagrion includes the following species: